codefresh-io/docs.codefresh.io/_docs/promotions/promotion-policy.md

 ## Promotion Policy implementation logic

-Each Promotion Policy can define a few or all promotion settings, and one or more Products or Environments as targets.
+Every Promotion Policy can define a few or all promotion settings, and one or more Products or Environments as targets.
 When a Promotion Policy is to be run to validate readiness for an environment, promotion settings are merged from all matched policies based on their priority.
 Policies with higher priority always take precedence over those with lower priority.